artir3/docker-course-udemy/README.md

+# Repository for learning from the Docker and Kubernetes course
-### This repository was created when I was learning Docker and Kubernetes from Udemy course.
+## This repository was created when I was learning Docker and Kubernetes from Udemy course.

 https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide

-# Children repositories are
+## Children repositories are
 Section 7 -> https://github.com/artir3/docker-react
 Section 11 to 13 -> https://github.com/artir3/docker-multiconteiner

-# Warning
+## Warning
 There are some my changes from original code shown in the course.

 ## Info from instructor

-Finished Code Repositories and Diagrams
+"Finished Code Repositories and Diagrams
 Please note, the code in these repositories are not a replacement for the course notes provided for deprecations and fixes, they will still need to be applied.

 Diagrams: